-The Investment Decision: Investment decision process- Project generation, project evaluation, project selection and project Implementation.
-Developing Cash Flow; Data for New Projects; Capital Budgeting Techniques -Traditional and DCF methods.
-The NPV vs. IRR Debate; Approaches for reconciliation.
-Capital budgeting decision under conditions of risk and uncertainty.
-Cost Of Capital: Concept and measurement of cost of capital, Debt vs. Equity, cost of equity, preference shares, equity capital and retained earnings, weighted average cost of capital and marginal cost of capital.
-Importance of cost of capital in capital budgeting decisions.
+The Investment Decision: Investment Decision Process, Project Generation, Project Evaluation, Project Selection and Project Implementation.
+Developing Cash Flow, Data for New Projects, Capital Budgeting Techniques: Traditional and DCF Methods.
+The NPV vs. IRR Debate, Approaches for Reconciliation.
+Capital Budgeting Decision under Conditions of Risk and Uncertainty.
+Cost Of Capital: Concept and Measurement of Cost of Capital, Weighted Average Cost of Capital and Marginal Cost of Capital.
+Importance of Cost of Capital in Capital Budgeting Decisions.